louiejtaylor/sbx_minimap2/README.md

 # sbx_minimap2

-This is an extension to the [Sunbeam pipeline](https://github.com/sunbeam-labs/sunbeam) to use the minimap2 aligner *instead of* bwa-mem during the mapping step. **Note that this extension supersedes mapping with bwa-mem if it is installed**
+This is an extension to the [Sunbeam pipeline](https://github.com/sunbeam-labs/sunbeam) to use the [minimap2 aligner](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778) *instead of* bwa-mem during the mapping step. **Note that this extension supersedes mapping with bwa-mem if it is installed.**

-## Installing an extension
+## Installing

 Extension install is as simple as passing the extension's URL on GitHub to `sunbeam extend`: